 As a consumer, one way you can ensure your product is high-quality is to buy it from a company that uses an independent laboratory to confirm the labeling.

-In 2018, the Congress passed a bill called the Agricultural Improvement Act, or farm bill.
-This act legalized the use of hemp that’s also derived from the Cannabis sativa plant.
+In 2018, the Congress passed a bill called the Agricultural Improvement Act, or Farm Bill.
+This act made industrial hemp legal at the federal level.

 According to the